costa-group/syrup-python/README.md

 optimization process in term of the solution from each generated Max-SMT problem.
 This way, it can be ensured the same optimization results can be obtained when executing the tool with the same input format.
-If the log file is not provided, it cannot ensured this behaviour can be replicated, mostly due to the fact that SMT solvers may lead to different models.
+If the log file is not provided, it cannot ensured this behavior can be replicated, mostly due to the fact that SMT solvers may lead to different models.

 ### Max-SMT encoding